configcat/docs/website/docs/advanced/proxy/endpoints.md

 </td>
 <td>-</td>
 <td>List of regex patterns used to match allowed CORS origins.
-When it's set, the Proxy will match the the request's <code>Origin</code> with the given patterns and when there's a successful match it will set that origin in the <code>Access-Control-Allow-Origin</code> header.<br/>
+When it's set, the Proxy will match the request's <code>Origin</code> with the given regex patterns.
+When there's a match, the <code>Access-Control-Allow-Origin</code> response header will be set to the matched origin.<br/>
 When there's no matching request origin, the Proxy will set the <code>Access-Control-Allow-Origin</code> response header to the <code>if_no_match</code> field's value.</td>
 </tr>